Last Updated: January 18, 2022

 We’ve already discussed the first and most logical solution – you can always use tools that do Amazon review analysis.

 Also, you should actually take the time to read the reviews.
 Reviews that are drastically different from the general trend about a product are most probably unreliable.

 The “Amazon Verified Purchase” badge can be used as a real review indicator too.
 That means that the user actually got the product from Amazon.
 To get the badge, the user needs to leave a review and wait for Amazon to confirm they got the product through that account.
 As we established, that, too, is sometimes handled by black hat companies.
 But it’s expensive and hard to do, so most of the time people don’t bother.

 Repetitive comments on products with a lot of reviews are also red flags.
 If a product has 236 reviews and 116 of them are something along the lines of “DIS IS GR8!!!”, it looks slightly suspicious.
 Needless to say, those 116 reviews are most likely fake.

-If you find a particular review suspicious, check the account which it was posted from.
+If you find a particular review suspicious, check the account from which it was posted.
 If the user has written several similar reviews or has submitted a lot of reviews in a short period of time, you have your answer.